elysiajs/documentation/docs/concept/schema.md

 ```

 ## Reference Models
-Sometime you might find yourself re-use the same type multiple time.
+Sometimes you might find yourself reusing the same type multiple times.

-Using [reference models](/patterns/reference-models), you can named your model and use it by referencing the name:
+Using [reference models](/patterns/reference-models), you can name your model and use it by referencing the name:
 ```typescript
 // auth.model.ts
 import { Elysia } from 'elysia'